-Preparing a national team for an international hockey tournament comes with a lot of challenges, and I’m not just talking about the extra stress 2020 has presented.
+Preparing a national team for an international hockey tournament comes with a lot of challenges, and that’s in a normal year absent the extra stress 2020 has presented.

 National team coaches have to put together a roster of players from different club teams and leagues, put a system in place, and then get the team to gel in a short amount of time.